Katenary/katenary/doc/docs/coding.md

 - we then copy the service port to the destination service
 - we finally remove the source service and deployment

-> The `Configmap`, secrets, variables... are kept.
+> The `Configmap`, secrets, variables, and so on, are kept.

 It finally computes the `helper` file.